Top 5 “No Poo” Shampoo Alternatives

 Propylene Glycol – Another cancer-causing ingredient found in a majority of shampoos.

-Others include artificial fragrances, hydrolysed soy protein, and more.
+Others include artificial fragrances, hydrolyzed soy protein, and more.
 Read about the chemicals in shampoo here.

 Shampoo Strips Hair of Natural Oils